-Click a tab below to view our staff and vestry:
+Click a tab below to view our Staff and Members of the Vestry and Leadership:

 Fran and her husband The Rev. Dr. David Smith, a retired pastor, were married in 2010 after meeting on a pilgrimage to the Holy Land sponsored by the Diocese of Virginia.
 Fran and David share a condo in Reston with a lively moyen poodle named Jasper.